platformio/platformio-docs/boards/ststm32/nucleo_c092rc.rst

 You can switch between debugging :ref:`debugging_tools` using :ref:`projectconf_debug_tool` option in :ref:`projectconf`.

-ST NUCLEO-G031K8 has on-board debug probe and **IS READY** for debugging.
+ST Nucleo C092RC has on-board debug probe and **IS READY** for debugging.
 You don't need to use/buy external debug probe.

 .. list-table::
   :header-rows:  1